-On January 30, 2025, the Consumer Claims Trustee filed the Notice of Hearing, providing notice to Claimant's attorney on the record at that time that a hearing on the Objection would be held on February 27, 2025.
-Notice of Hearing at 2.22 The notice explained: "At the hearing the Consumer Claims Trustee will ask that the Court sustain the Objection[] under Federal Rule of Bankruptcy Procedure 7041 . . . for failure to prosecute, based on the Declaration attached to this Notice."
+On January 30, 2025, the Consumer Claims Trustee filed the Notice of Hearing, providing notice to Claimant that a hearing on the Objection would be held on February 27, 2025.
+Notice of Hearing at 2.
+The notice explained: "At the hearing the Consumer Claims Trustee will ask that the Court sustain the Objection[] under Federal Rule of Bankruptcy Procedure 7041 . . . for failure to prosecute, based on the Declaration attached to this Notice."
 Id.
 The notice provided Claimant another opportunity to submit written information or argument in support of the Claim in advance of the hearing.
 Id.
 Moreover, the Notice of Hearing explained: